-- Learn about going green and build a compost box (plans for building a compost bin).
+- Learn about going green and build a compost box (tips for building a compost bin).
 You'll be able to recycle yard debris and food scraps and because of your efforts, you'll help reduce what ends up in our landfills each year.

 Fun Outdoor Things To Do in Your Community